yanidruffy/protein-kitchen/README.md

 - Click on "Save" to deploy the website
 - Once successfully deployed, a message with the live link will appear

+### Committing Practices
+At the start of this project, commits were written in past tense and were made infrequently and in larger batches.
+After learning about the best practices for commiting code, I made some changes.
+The messages are now in the imperative mood and commits are submitted more frequently and in smaller scales

 ![Deployment](./assets/readme-images/deployment.png)
 ## Credits
 ### Content